Developers aren't reading your docs

 Two years ago, theyâd open your docs site and read the guide.
 Today, they type âHow do I authenticate with this API?â in Claude Code.
 The AI answers, writes the code, and moves on.
 Your docs site never sees a pageview.

-We're seeing this in the documentation projects we work on.
+Weâre seeing this in the documentation projects we work on.
 AI-driven traffic to docs sites is growing while human visits drop.
 Mintlify reports that almost half of documentation site traffic now comes from AI agents, not humans.
-Your docs have a new primary reader.
-It doesnât browse.
+Your docs have a new primary reader, and it doesnât browse.
 It queries.

 From reading to asking

-When you can describe your problem in natural language and get working code back, in context, inside your editor, there's no reason to open a docs site.
+Documentation always competed with Stack Overflow, GitHub issues, and asking a coworker on Slack.
+AI coding assistants just won that competition.
+When you can describe your problem in natural language and get working code back, in context, inside your editor, thereâs no reason to open a docs site.

 But that doesnât mean docs matter less.
 If anything, accuracy matters more now.
 A human reading a confusing paragraph will slow down, re-read, maybe search for other sources.
-An AI will just pick an interpretation and ship it.
+An AI will pick an interpretation and ship it.

 The problem with public AI models

 Training data is stale.
-If you shipped a new SDK version last month, the model doesnât know.
-Itâll suggest deprecated methods with full confidence.
-Web search relies on SEO.
-The model might find a three-year-old Medium article instead of your current API reference.
-Your contentâs discoverability depends on how well you rank, not on how good your docs are.
+If you shipped a new SDK version last month, the model doesnât know, and itâll suggest deprecated methods with full confidence.
+Web search relies on SEO, so the model might surface a three-year-old Medium article instead of your current API reference.
+Your discoverability depends on how well you rank, not on how good your docs are.

-Neither approach has a special relationship with your documentation.
-It doesnât know your custom error codes or the migration guide you published last Tuesday.
+Neither approach has any special relationship with your documentation.
+The model doesnât know your custom error codes or the migration guide you published last Tuesday.
+So it generates code based on outdated examples and wrong parameter names, and the developer doesnât find out the answer was wrong until something breaks.

 It gets worse for internal docs